mercy-michael/mercy-michael.github.io/about.md

 > ***Personally, I learn very fast and I like brainstorming ideas.***

 I hope and wish you can help me actualize this dream of becoming part of the IT industry.
 I love to be part of it.
-I hope my application will be favorably considered.

-Thank you in advance of your approval sir/ma.
+Thank you in advance sir/ma.

 ### Contact